syncfusion-content/javascript-docs/js/api/ejScroller.md

-Fires when user stop to scroll the mouse trackball.
+Fires when the user stop to scroll the mouse trackball.

 <table class="params">
 <thead>